Henrik G. Bastiansen

 Henrik Grue Bastiansen (born 1964) is a Norwegian historian who specializes in media studies.

 He took the doctorate at the University of Oslo in 2006, with the thesis Da avisene møtte TV.
 Partipressen, politikken og fjernsynet 1960-1972.
 He has published several books, about topics such as freedom of speech in Norway, the Norwegian press, the Norwegian Broadcasting Corporation, television documentaries and telephony, as well as general media history.
-Participated in the establishment of The University of Oslo Film Society 1989.
+Bastiansen participated in the establishment of the University of Oslo Film Society 1989.
 Scholarship from The Research Council of Norway 1994.
 Academic degrees: Cand.
 Mag.
 (1991), Cand.
 Philol.
 (1995) and Dr. art.
 (2006).
-Member of the jury of the Norwegian Contest for Young Scientists 2001–2013.
-Member of the jury of the Holberg Prize School Project 2005–2011.
-Editor of book reviews in Norsk Medietidsskrift 2011–2015.
-Head of the jury of The Freedom of Expression Foundation's Competition for Young People 2013–2016.
-Chair on scientific conferences in Copenhagen (2015), Toronto (2016) and Tampere (2017).
+He was a member of the jury of the Norwegian Contest for Young Scientists 2001–2013 and of the jury of the Holberg Prize School Project 2005–2011.
+Bastiansen was editor of book reviews in Norsk Medietidsskrift 2011–2015 and head of the jury of The Freedom of Expression Foundation's Competition for Young People 2013–2016.
+He was chair on scientific conferences in Copenhagen (2015), Toronto (2016) and Tampere (2017).
 Leader of the Norwegian Association of Media History since 2017.
 Professor at Faculty of Media and Journalism at Volda University College, Norway.